Contact Dr Joanna Zawadzka

 Over her extensive career at Cranfield University Joanna has contributed to ecosystem services assessment for the Northern Norwich Distributor Road, Natural Capital assessment for the Oxford-Cambridge Expressway, and ecosystem services assessments for nature based solutions in water treatment sector.
 She has also contributed to the creation of soil resilience map for Great Britain, and soil health and quality map for England and Wales as well as soil map at 1:250,000 mapping scale for the Republic of Ireland.
 Through her PhD project, has also gained experience in the assessment of urban heat mitigation capacity of green infrastructure.

-Joanna's MSc degree is linked to Interdisciplinary Studies of Environmental Protection and Gegraphical Information Management studied jointly at Warsaw University of Life Sciences and Cranfield University.
+Joanna's MSc degree is linked to Interdisciplinary Studies of Environmental Protection and Geographical Information Management studied jointly at Warsaw University of Life Sciences and Cranfield University.
 She also holds a PhD degree awarded by Cranfield University in urban heat mitigation through adequate spatial configuration of urban form.

 Current activities